 Environmental Infringement Notices (EIN)

 Environmental Infringement Notices are fines that may be issued in relation to an alleged offence.
-Offences for which Infringement Notices can be issued are prescribed in legislation administered by the EPA Division, the Environmental Management and Pollution Control (Environmental Infringement Notices) Regulations 2006.
+Offences for which Infringement Notices can be issued are prescribed in legislation administered by EPA Tasmania, the Environmental Management and Pollution Control (Environmental Infringement Notices) Regulations 2006.

-EMP Reviews are a 3 or 5 yearly environmental report and the majority of medium to large premises are required to submit one.
-They are primarily a strategic, forward looking plan for environmental management of a site.
+EMP are typically reviewed 5 yearly and the majority of medium to large premises are required to submit one.
+They are primarily a strategic, forward looking plan for environmental management of a regulated activity.

 Annual Environmental Reviews (AER)

-AERs provide an overview of monitoring, incidents and complaints over the past year.
+AERs provide an summary of monitoring results, incidents, breaches and complaints over the preceding year.

-Site Management Plans for dust, water, waste, effluent, contamination etc. are requested on a needs basis, in order to ensure the proponent has considered how potential pollution will be managed.
+Management Plans for dust, water, waste, effluent, contamination etc. are requested on a needs basis, in order to ensure the proponent has considered how potential pollution will be managed.
 For example an activity that has been subject of a number of odour complaints may be required to prepare and submit an odour management plan to the Director, EPA for approval.
 Typically compliance with the plan will specified in a Permit or EPN.
-There are many current Site Management Plans in place.
-Timeframes for submission of such reports vary, however, they are generally short term (eg months to a year).
+There are many current Management Plans in place.
+Timeframes for submission of such plans vary, however, they are generally short term (eg months to a year or two).

 Environmental Improvement Programs (EIPs)